Last Updated on

 Instead, finish all the roof supports, attach the frame that holds the cupola, and then carry the cupola and rest it atop the frame.
 After this, if you are brave, you can build the roof from your ladder, panel by panel.

 Most people who have bought and assembled this gazebo opt for installing the little roof first, and then doing the large roof panel by panel.
 This keeps the weight down, and requires only the work of one to two people.
-We recommend using galvanised steel screws to anchor it down.
+We recommend using galvanized steel screws to anchor it down.

-The gazebo will arrive in two very neat packages.
+When delivered, the gazebo will arrive in two very neat packages.
 Each piece will be carefully wrapped to prevent damage.
 From start to finish, this is a quality gazebo.

 We recommend going through the instructions and checking the hardware to make sure everything is in place before you begin installation, for the sake of avoiding a potential headache.